axd1967/lander/README.md

 This phase can occur after touchdown, or after abort.

 The ascent stage separates from the descent stage, and the task is to reach the CSM that has remained in orbit.

 There is no check for success (yet).
+Try to close in within 1km, vh<10, vv<10.

 The ascent phase init requires to specify a (possibly negative) time advance, to reposition the CSM.
 To make an abort more realistic, specify '0' for the time advance, as the CSM is still nearby.